We may collect the following types of information:

 There may be instances where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse access if granting access would interfere with the privacy of others or it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for our refusal.

-If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it by contacting us (see the details on page 5).
+If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it by contacting us (see the details below).
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.

 Depending on the nature of the request for access or amendment, we may ask you to verify your identity or put your request in writing.

-If you believe that your privacy has been breached by us or you are not happy with the way your personal information has been handled by us, please contact our Privacy Officer using the contact information on page 5 and provide details of the incident (preferably in writing) so that we can investigate it.
+If you believe that your privacy has been breached by us or you are not happy with the way your personal information has been handled by us, please contact our Privacy Officer using the contact information below and provide details of the incident (preferably in writing) so that we can investigate it.

 We will attempt to confirm your understanding of the conduct relevant to the complaint with you, as well as what you expect as an outcome.
 We will inform you whether we will conduct an investigation, the name, title and contact details of the investigating officer and the estimated completion date for the investigation process.